clresourcegroup set|create -p RG_affinities=++target-rg source-rg

 A service that is represented by one resource group might depend so strongly on a service in a second resource group that both services must run on the same node.
 For example, an application that is comprised of multiple interdependent service daemons might require that all daemons run on the same node.

-In this situation, specify that both resource groups should be collocated if possible.
-To specify preferred collocation of a resource group with another resource group, declare on the resource group a weak positive affinity for the other resource group.
+In this situation, force the resource group of the dependent service to be colocated with the resource group of the other service.
+To enforce colocation of a resource group with another resource group, declare on the resource group a strong positive affinity for the other resource group.

-Specifies the resource group that is the source of the weak positive affinity.
-This resource group is the resource group on which you are declaring a weak positive affinity for another resource group.
+Specifies the resource group that is the source of the strong positive affinity.
+This resource group is the resource group on which you are declaring a strong positive affinity for another resource group.

-Specifies the resource group that is the target of the weak positive affinity.
-This resource group is the resource group for which you are declaring a weak positive affinity.
+Specifies the resource group that is the target of the strong positive affinity.
+This resource group is the resource group for which you are declaring a strong positive affinity.

 A resource group follows the resource group for which it has a strong positive affinity.
 If the target resource group is relocated to a different node, the source resource group automatically switches to the same node as the target.
 However, a resource group that declares a strong positive affinity is prevented from failing over to a node on which the target of the affinity is not already running.

 For example, a resource group rg1 declares a strong positive affinity for resource group rg2.
 If rg2 fails over to another node, rg1 also fails over to that node.
 This failover occurs even if all the resources in rg1 are operational.
 However, if a resource in rg1 attempts to fail over rg1 to a node where rg2 is not running, this attempt is blocked.

 The source of a strong positive affinity might be offline on all nodes when you bring online the target of the strong positive affinity.
 In this situation, the source of the strong positive affinity is automatically brought online on the same node as the target.